 There are common foods we buy on a regular basis simply because we believe that they have a level of quality that — gasp! — in many cases can’t be proven.
 With that in mind, here are several edibles that deserve a closer look in determining whether they’re really what they say they are.

-.
+You don’t see Kobe steak on a whole lot of restaurant menus, but when you do, tread carefully — it might be a scam.
 The fact is that not much of Kobe steak, which is super-expensive, leaves Japan.
 Kobe beef is taken from purebred Japanese cattle and is strictly regulated in that nation.
-Exported only since 2012, the meat has to be certified by the Kobe Beef Marketing and Distribution Association
+Exported only since 2012, the meat has to be certified by the Kobe Beef Marketing and Distribution Association.

 On that agency’s website, which you’ll need to translate from Japanese, it says that the cattle are so well-taken care that there may even be small herds that are reared listening to music.
 Talk about exclusive!

 There are different variations of soy sauce, particularly the distinct ways it’s produced in Japan, China and other Asian countries.
 But you’d be surprised how much soy sauce is watered-down or downright fabricated.
 In 2016, FDA inspectors concluded that more than half of randomly selected soy sauce products failed government standards, according to the Taipei Times.

 Fraud is rampant in the global seafood industry.
 In fact, the Associated Press reported one of the world’s most reputable seafood distributors was pulling a tuna ruse on what consumers and buyers thought was “local, sustainable” fish.
 Turns out the fish were from halfway around the world, caught by poor fishermen working 22-hour days.
 Aside from affecting the supplies of some of the nation’s top chefs and restaurants, the repercussions are still rippling across the industry.